Flashing an application onto the Icarus

 Flashing the application:

-The board will now be flashed with your application.
-You can follow the flashing process through the console which provides debug output.
-Press the reset button on your board to start the application.
+The board will be flashed with the firmware application.
+Once flashing is finished, press the reset button on your board to start the application.